peer-open-source/xara-docs/source/user/manual/output/print.rst

          Print information about a :class:`Model` to *stdout*, or a file.

          :param file: The name of the file to which data will be sent.
 Overwrites existing file.
 Default is to print to *stdout*.
-         :param node: A list of node tags to print.
+         :param node: :ref:`Node` tags to print.
 Default is to print all nodes.
-         :type node: |list|
+         :type node: |integerTuple|
-         :param ele: A list of element tags to print.
+         :param ele: :ref:`Element` tags to print.
 Default is to print all elements.
-         :type ele: |list|
+         :type ele: |integerTuple|

    .. tab:: Tcl